Closes 17 October, 2023

 Submission of a petition nominating a Society member in good standing and supported by the identifiable signatures of at least 2% of the eligible voters shall automatically place that member's name on the slate.
 The minimum number of signatures required will be announced each year in the published Call for Nominations.

 - Request establishment of electronic petition process, allowing signatures to be collected on-line.
-Potential petition candidates must contact Society Executive Office - firstname.lastname@example.org implement electronic petition process.
+Potential petition candidates must contact the Society Executive Office - email@example.com to implement the electronic petition process.
 Petition candidates are responsible for compiling their own contact list for signatures.
-The EPS Executive Office will not provide candidates with a list of EPS members.
+The EPS Executive Office cannot provide candidates with a list of EPS members.